luisgustavob78/bird-species-classification/README.md

 ```

 ## Explainability
-More than build a precise classifier, there was a strong need to understand how the model were making Its predictions.
+More than build a precise classifier, there was a strong need to understand how the model was making Its predictions.
 To obtain explanations for the inferences, GradCAM method was used.
 The GradCAM is a tool that can show in the images which features were more important for the classification process using a heatmap.
 This tool was particularly important in our case because we had a very complex problem with 200 classes in the output layer, so we had to have a very good comprehension of why the model was performing well on some classes and bad on others.

 Some species had a very poor results in terms of precision and recall, like Fish Crow.
 Taking this class as example, this is how the model is behaving:
 **Image 1**